2 stabbed in confrontation at strip mall in Elmwood Park

-ELMWOOD PARK, New Jersey (WABC) -- Police in New Jersey are searching for a suspect after a confrontation that ended with two people being stabbed.
+ELMWOOD PARK, New Jersey (WABC) -- Police in New Jersey are searching for a man who fled the scene after a confrontation that ended with two people being stabbed.

 The incident happened Wednesday afternoon at a strip mall on Route 46 in Elmwood Park.